 - You’ll love the rich cream cheese frosting and crunchy nuts on top.

-Walnuts.
+- Walnuts.
 I add these on top of the baked and frosted muffins.
 You can omit them for a nut free recipe.
+We like to toast the walnuts before using!

 These carrot cake muffins couldn’t be any easier to make!